Council Tax privacy notice

 How long will we keep your information?

 We will only keep your information as long as we need to so we can give you the service you need, unless we have to keep it for legal reasons.
 In accordance with financial regulations governing the retention of accounting records, in normal circumstances the council will retain personal information for a period of six years from the end of the financial year in which settlement was made of any amount owing to the council.
+All calls are recorded, call recordings are kept for 400 days.

 You have the right to: